TheStig294/100-more-randomats-pack-1/README.md

 1. You spin me right round baby... - Taking damage rotates you
 1. Drop Shot! - While not crouching, damage you deal heals instead
 1. Doomed! - You can only look side-to-side
-1. Trigger Happy - When someone shoots, everyone else does too

 # Randomats